-Revive2Survive is committed to preventing child abuse and identifying risks early and removing and reducing these risks.
-We have robust human resources and recruitment practices for all personnel and committed to regularly training and education our personnel on child abuse risks.
+Revive2Survive First Aid Training is committed to preventing child abuse and identifying risks early and removing and reducing these risks.
+We have robust human resources and recruitment practices for all personnel and are committed to regular training and education of our personnel on child abuse risks.

-Revive2Survive has consulted widely in the development and implementation of this policy that has been approved by our Child Safety & Wellbeing Management Committee.
-This policy applies to all activities undertaken by Revive2Survive which involve, result in or relate to contact with children, and is communicated widely and accessibly including in this Policy, and via publishing on our website.
+Revive2Survive First Aid Training has consulted widely in the development and implementation of this policy that has been approved by our Child Safety & Wellbeing Management Committee.
+This policy applies to all activities undertaken by Revive2Survive First Aid Training which involve, result in or relate to contact with children, and is communicated widely and accessibly including in this Policy, and via publishing on our website.

-This policy applies to all individuals who conduct work for Revive2Survive in a paid or unpaid capacity, including directors, all RTO staff, contractors and consultants.
+This policy applies to all individuals who conduct work for Revive2Survive First Aid Training in a paid or unpaid capacity, including directors, all RTO staff, contractors and consultants.